-2.1 Methods of Communication
+a.
+Methods of communication

-As a Club we will endeavour to be in contact with you in the most efficient and effective manner possible.
-We promote communication via e-mail and ask you to ensure that your correct email address is clearly written on your registration form.
-You can also do this on-line at www.waihibeachlifeguards.co.nz.
-Remember to 'like' Waihi Beach Surf Club's facebook page. www.facebook/WaihiBeachJuniorsurf as many notices are posted on the facebook page first.
+As a Club we will endeavor to be in contact with you in the most efficient and effective manner possible.
+Remember to 'like' Waihi Beach Surf Club's Facebook page www.Facebook/WaihiBeachJuniorSurf as all notices are posted on the Facebook page first.
 Ensure you select the option to see our posts in your newsfeed first, or you may miss critical information.

-Regular newsletters are sent out to all members on our email database (we do not post newsletters).
+Newsletters & notices are sent out to all members so ensure your email address is recorded on your registration form as we do not post newsletters out.
 Please check your emails regularly for the latest information and upcoming events.
+We use Heja for regular communication so please download the app and join.
+This is where all key updates and announcements are made.